kyuyeonrhee/kyrhee/index.md

 ### Research
 <br>
 <br>
-I am interested in analyzing unstructured data and conducting empirical research.
-My interests lie in the field of Social Media and Health Analytics.
+I am interested in mining and analyzing unstructured data from social media channels.
+In my master's thesis, I examined the relationship between the content of video reviews and their popularity on YouTube by conducting sentiment analysis.
+My proceedings paper about the same subject has been accepted to [KrAIS](https://sites.google.com/site/kraisweb/2019-krais-research-workshop?authuser=0), a post-ICIS conference in December 2019.

+Recently, I am interested in health care communities.
+In my further research, I would like to identify effective design rules that drive user engagement in online community platforms.
 <br>
 <br>
-In my master's thesis, I examined the relationship between the content of video reviews and their popularity on YouTube by conducting sentiment analysis.
-My proceedings paper about the same subject has been accepted to [KrAIS](https://sites.google.com/site/kraisweb/2019-krais-research-workshop?authuser=0), a post-ICIS conference upcoming this December.

 <br>